David Bowie: 1968–1971: Space Oddity to Hunky Dory

 Pitt attempted to introduce Bowie to a larger audience with the Love You till Tuesday film, which went unreleased until 1984.
 Feeling alienated over his unsuccessful career and deeply affected by his break-up, Bowie wrote "Space Oddity", a tale about a fictional astronaut named Major Tom.
 The song earned him a contract with Mercury Records and its UK subsidiary Philips, who issued "Space Oddity" as a single on 11 July 1969, five days ahead of the Apollo 11 launch.
 Reaching the top five in the UK, it was his first and last hit for three years.
 Bowie's second album followed in November.
 Originally issued in the UK as David Bowie, it caused some confusion with its predecessor of the same name, and the US release was instead titled Man of Words/Man of Music; it was reissued internationally in 1972 by RCA Records as Space Oddity.
-Featuring philosophical post-hippie lyrics on peace, love and morality, its acoustic folk rock occasionally fortified by harder rock, the album was not a commercial success at the time.
+Featuring philosophical post-hippie lyrics about peace, love and morality, its acoustic folk rock occasionally fortified by harder rock, the album was not a commercial success at the time.

-Bowie met Angela Barnett in April 1969.
-They married within a year.
-Her impact on him was immediate—he wrote his 1970 single "The Prettiest Star" for her—and her involvement in his career was far-reaching, leaving Pitt with limited influence which he found frustrating.
-Having established himself as a solo artist with "Space Oddity", Bowie desired a full-time band he could record with and could relate to personally.
-The band Bowie assembled comprised John Cambridge, a drummer Bowie met at the Arts Lab, Visconti on bass and Mick Ronson on electric guitar.
-Known as Hype, the bandmates created characters for themselves and wore elaborate costumes that prefigured the glam style of the Spiders from Mars.
-After a disastrous opening gig at the London Roundhouse, they reverted to a configuration presenting Bowie as a solo artist.
-Their initial studio work was marred by a heated disagreement between Bowie and Cambridge over the latter's drumming style, leading to his replacement by Mick Woodmansey.
-Not long after, Bowie fired his manager and replaced him with Tony Defries.
-This resulted in years of litigation that concluded with Bowie having to pay Pitt compensation.

-The studio sessions continued and resulted in Bowie's third album, The Man Who Sold the World (1970), which contained references to schizophrenia, paranoia and delusion.
-It represented a departure from the acoustic guitar and folk rock style established by his second album, to a more hard rock sound.
-Mercury financed a coast-to-coast publicity tour across the US in which Bowie, between January and February 1971, was interviewed by media.
-Exploiting his androgynous appearance, the original cover of the UK version unveiled two months later depicted Bowie wearing a dress.
-He took the dress with him and wore it during interviews, to the approval of critics – including Rolling Stones John Mendelsohn, who described him as "ravishing, almost disconcertingly reminiscent of Lauren Bacall".